yrzgithub/SkillRack-Hack/README.md

 # SkillRack-Hack

-In this Project, we will be creating a python script which can copy,paste code from internet in skillrack.
+In this Project, we will be creating a Python script which can copy,paste code from internet in skillrack.

 Modules Requires: